spabinger/w3schools-database/README.md

     7. shippers
     8. suppliers

-6. Once the database is ready to be used answer the following questions
+6. Once the database is ready to be used, please answer the following questions
     1. Which customers had the most orders?
     2. On average how many products were included into an order?
     3. Which customer ordered the most Chocolade?
     4. Create a dashboard in your favorite tool (Tableau, Power BI, Excel) that shows the main KPIs of the data entries.
 What interesting facts can you come up with?

-7. Submit your answers
+7. Submit your answers in your preferred way

 Resources